Laser Age Spots

 How much does brown mark and age spot laser treatment cost?

-The initial consultation with a Consultant Dermatologist costs £200.
+The initial consultation with a Consultant Dermatologist costs £240.
 This can include some test shots if suitable.
-Subsequent treatments will cost from £100 to £200 depending on the size of the area to be treated.
+The cost of subsequent treatments will depend on the size of the area to be treated.
 Please refer to Fees for current pricing.

 With brown mark and age spot removal, a minimum of two treatment visits are likely to be required, two or three months apart.